data61/PSL/PaMpeR/README.md

 - [ ] is an "Unknown" problem

-### Assertions about the outermost construct of the first subgoal
+### Assertions about the outermost construct of the first subgoal.

 The first subgoal has ... as the outermost constant